emailextractorx/email-app/README.md

 # email-application
-Created a powerful email extractor plus email verifier all in one.
-Fast app to find email from Mark @ https://www.emailextractorx.com/
+Fast email extractor plus email verifier all in one.
+Nice app to find emails from Mark @ https://www.emailextractorx.com/